johnbeve/PHI-696/Project-2/README.md

 - ~P means x is not a part of y
 - P^_ means y is a part of x

-- A proper part is like a one-sided (subsumption) relationship (Finn)
+- A proper part is like a one-sided (subsumption) relationship.
 - Finn, Giacomo, Ali: PP:= ∃P.~P OR PP:= ∃(P⊓~P^_)

   (b)  iPP that says that y is a proper part of x
  - Finn, Giacomo, Ali: iPP:= PP^_